The Perfect One Day in New York Itinerary

 I say this so often, but I will continue to say it over and over: use your feet and the subway.

+I’m serious about the subway.
 You’ll get where you want to go cheaper than Uber or taxis and of course much faster than walking especially when traveling from one area of Manhattan to another.
+You can find subway maps on the MTA website.

-Taxis are a fine option for getting around New York City especially if you are in a real time crunch or are going someplace that just doesn’t have an easy subway route or a nearby stop.
+Taxis are a fine option for getting around New York City especially if you are in a time crunch or are going someplace that just doesn’t have an easy subway route or a nearby stop.

 Final thoughts on one day in New York